 So, in order to experience the full inspiring and motivating power of your Ideal Life Compass do this…

 - Create some time and space to work on these and get them to a first draft state of completion.
 You will not likely feel your first draft is good enough.
 You will try to talk yourself into leaving it so you can work on it again and again until it is done right before using it.
 STOP.
 Yes, it will take some continued work over some time to really feel you’ve got it set but take that first draft and start to use it NOW.
 It is good enough to have a positive impact.
 Then work on evolving it over time.

 - Post them in a place where you will see them every day, such as your office, or a place where you need to see it most.

 - Take 2 minutes every morning and read them, ideally aloud, while visualizing yourself already living them and what it will mean when you are doing so.

 - Reflect on them with every important decision that you face, good and not so good.
 It will help you stay aligned and make decision making much easier

 With these powerful pieces of your Ideal Life Compass in place and in use you will be able to avoid ending up in the wrong jungle.

-If you find that you need support to help create your Ideal Life Compass or in using it to effectively stay on track in your life and in your work then book a free consultation so I can help get you to the next step.
+If you find that you need support to help create your Ideal Life Compass or in using it to effectively stay on track in your life and in your work then consider joining our free One Wave Lifestyle community.
+With peer mentor support from other business owners who experience many of the same challenges you’re feeling, and professional guidance from our Ideal Life Architect, Brent Haydey, it’s perfectly suited to help you reclaim time, build energy, and gain the freedom you deserve for what matters most at work and at home.